golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 **Use Libraries**.
 In your Projects, the use of general, reusable libraries is strongly encouraged.
 The people who developed and contributed these components to the community worked hard, often for no pay; acknowledge them by citing their name and linking to their repository.

 **Be Careful**.
+Using others' code from general libraries is different than using others' code from their specific projects.
 It sometimes happens that an artist places the entire source code for their sketch or artwork online, as a resource from which others can learn.
-The assignments professors give in new-media arts courses are often similar; you may discover the work of a student in some other class or school, who has posted code for a project which responds to a similar assignment. *You should probably avoid this code*.
+You may even discover the work of a student in some other class or school, who has posted code for a project which responds to a similar assignment. ***You should probably avoid this code***.
 At the very least, you should be very, very careful about approaching such code for possible re-use.
 If it is necessary to do so, it is best to extract components that solve a specific technical problem, rather than those parts which operate to create a unique experience.
 Your challenge, if and/or when you work with others’ code, is to *make it your own*.
-It should be clear that forking an artwork from someone’s page on GitHub, Glitch, OpenProcessing, etc., and simply changing the colors would be disgracefully lazy.
-Doing so without proper citation would be plagiarism.
+It should be clear that forking an artwork from someone’s page on GitHub, Glitch.com, OpenProcessing, etc., and simply changing the colors would be disgracefully lazy.
+Doing so without proper citation would be actionable plagiarism.

 ### Policies Regarding Informal Collaboration
 Our course places a very high value on civic responsibility that includes, but is not limited to, helping others learn.
 In this course, we strongly encourage you to give help (or ask others for help) in using various toolkits, algorithms, libraries, or other facilities.
 Please note the following expectations: